Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/final/programming report/Lucy.md

 Additional cost reduction extras:
 - Replacing the three red, orange and green LEDs with the single RGB programmable LED.
 - The [code for lighting up the RGB LED](../../code/RGBLED/main.c) can be further modified
     - We modified the code to include the correct pins but ran out of time to change it's colour
-        - This code is a good starting point for using the WS2812 library on the CH32V003F4P6
+    - This code is a good starting point for using the WS2812 library on the CH32V003F4P6 microprocessor

-## References

-Battery discharge cutoff voltage https://www.amazon.co.uk/PKCELL-900mah-ICR18350-Rechargeable-Battery/dp/B0897RCSYV?ref_=ast_sto_dp
-Low power mode blog https://curiousscientist.tech/blog/ch32v003j4m6-low-power-modes